MM#009 Default HESSI Target

 Dear RHESSI Collaborators,

-events are possible in the next 24 hours.
+decay.
+No increase in solar activity expected over the next 24 hours.

 See http://www.SolarMonitor.org for images and